Home » Types of Volunteering

 3. General labor and transportation

-This information shows the greatest needs of community service organizations across the United States.
+This information shows which types of volunteering activities are needed most by community service organizations across the United States.
 The good news is that more and more Americans are seeking out volunteer opportunities than ever before.
 So there is a wider overall pool of volunteers.
 How can your organization connect with and engage those candidates who are best suited to fill the types of volunteering needs that are most pressing for your organization?

 First of all, potential volunteers will be looking for organizations that deal with issues they feel strongly about.
 Make sure your agency’s vision, mission, and goals are clearly outlined on your website.
 Once a potential volunteer is excited about who you are and what you do they will begin looking for types of volunteering opportunities that match their skill sets and interests.
 Make it as easy as possible for volunteers to search needs by category, so they can quickly find opportunities that require any special skills they may have: bilingual, teaching experience, carpentry, tax preparation…etc.